| |

 In that case, many German labor laws won’t apply to you, so it’s also easier for the employer to handle such a work agreement.

-To work as a contractor for the company in Germany, you need to register as self-employed in the country where you live or in Germany.
-After that, you can simply bill the German employer instead of working for a wage.
+To work as a contractor for the company in Germany, you must register as self-employed in the country where you live or in Germany.

 Registering as a freelancer in Germany

 One of the options is to register for self-employment in Germany.
 All EU&EEA nationals can do it without obtaining a visa or residence permit.
-Yet, you must have a German address.

 To become self-employed in Germany, one must register as a freelancer with the local tax office or online by using this tool.